cOpEtriNe/Natural-Disaster-Survival-GUI/README.md

 the autofarm can get u ez wins to flex on da n00bz!!1!!1

+## Issues

 Issues i have found:

 the blizard or snow can kill you.
 IF you find issues report to me on the issues tab on github

+## Things that are going to be added

+* a way to not be seen by players in-game
+* better gui
+* more functions

+End